What To Look For In A Civilian Military Lawyer.

 A solid military background and trial experience as a former JAG is important.
 Do not hire a civilian lawyer unless you first know what their JAG military background is when you first speak with them.

 “Consistently Good Results”.
 Second, when you look to hire a civilian military lawyer, look for “consistently good results”.
 Consistency is important because it tells you that the lawyer has methods and techniques that work and that are proven.
 A lawyer with consistently good results can approach any case, and pulling from their background and experiences, the lawyer can take the case and apply methods that work.
 Consistency is an overall important quality in a winning civilian military lawyer.
-You will find under “Notable Cases” that Mr. Gapasin gives the dates of his trial results to show how consistent his results are over time.
+You will find under “Notable Cases” that Gapasin, Capovilla & Williams, LLP, gives the dates of their trial results to show how consistent their results are over time.
 This is what you need to be successful.
 You may see other civilian attorneys’ sites and they may not provide any dates for when or how they obtained a successful result.
 Perhaps a civilian lawyer includes a successful result, but that case may have been 5 or 10 years ago.
 Gapasin includes the dates of successful results and this reflects his consistency.
-Mr. Gapasin’s courtroom methods and techniques work.
+The courtroom methods and techniques of the attorneys at GCW Law work.
 Don’t be fooled by sham marketing like an attorney showing off fake books or giving a fake news interview in some imaginary television studio.
-Instead, look for consistently good results, this is all that matters.
+Instead, look for consistently good results.
+This is all that matters.

 “Do you go with the free, detailed JAG lawyer?”
 One of the most important concerns you should have when facing charges under the Uniform Code of Military Justice is the experience level of the JAG defense counsel who may be randomly detailed to handle your case.
 The court-martial you currently are or will be facing is a pivotal moment in your life, career, and family.
 Having an experienced, seasoned defense lawyer is key to obtaining a successful result.
+With Gapasin, Capovilla & Williams, LLP, you don’t get just one attorney, but you get a team of lawyers representing you.
 The simple truth is that a majority of JAG defense counsel are inexperienced.
 You want the peace of mind that you are doing everything possible to exhaust all available courses of action to be fully acquitted of the charges and to salvage your career.
 Now there are some JAG defense counsel who have sufficient experience to successfully represent you, but can you take that risk with so much at stake?

 Are You Facing A Similar Legal Situation?
 Then You Definitely Need An Experienced Civilian Counsel.